jovan-ioanis/asl-project-2017/README.md

 All plots are generated using `gnuplot`, and all scripts are next to the files they use for plotting.

-Global fgures and diagrams like flow chart, architecture of the system and illustartions of network of queues models are located directly in `plots` folder.
+Global figures and diagrams like flow chart, architecture of the system and illustartions of network of queues models are located directly in `plots` folder.

 ### Organization of scripts